John Constantine: Magical powers

-Constantine also has a reputation as being one of the most powerful sorcerers in the world.
-Despite this, he rarely uses magic, instead choosing to use his wits to trick his opponents.
+Despite his reputation, he rarely uses magic, instead choosing to use his wits to trick his opponents.
 Constantine is also referred to as "The Constant One" because of his whole family tree being somewhat connected to the occult.
 Many of his ancestors are sorcerers from different eras of history, and have taken part in many known historical events.
 Some of his ancestors have roles in other works outside Hellblazer, such as Batman: The Order of Beasts, The Sandman, and The Books of Magic.